waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 When documenting parameters, observe the following guidelines:
 - In request and response examples, show all of the parameters.

-- Describe all of the parameters in tables or lists preceding the examples.
+- Describe all of the parameters in tables preceding the examples.
 Observe the following guidelines for writing descriptions:

   - Provide meaningful information about the parameter; don't just repeat the parameter's name.
 Link to other sections of the documentation if more explanation is needed or if the list of possible values is long.